nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_2.md

 In this tutorial, we will evaluate the difference between [pediatric **Medulloblastoma** vs **Ependymoma**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2719002/).

-Medulloblastoma is
+Medulloblastoma

-* a common malignant childhood brain tumor
+* is a common malignant childhood brain tumor
 * typically occurs in the 4th ventricle region of the brain
-* five different histological types
+* has five different histological types
-* subtype impacts the prognosis and response to therapy
+* subtypes impact the prognosis and response to therapy

-Ependymoma is
+Ependymoma

-* a broad group of tumors
+* is a broad group of tumors
-* often arising from lining of the ventricles in the brain
+* often arises from lining of the ventricles in the brain
-* can also occur in the central canal in spinal cord
+* can also occur in the central canal in the spinal cord
 * anatomical distribution impacts prognosis

 We will use the [Kids First Data Portal (KF Portal)](https://kidsfirstdrc.org) to build a virtual cohort containing the two pediatric cancers and select pre-processed transcript abundance files.
 We will then proceed with analysis on [Cavatica](https://cavatica.sbgenomics.com), the integrated cloud based platform